outsinre/outsinre.github.com/_posts/2015-04-13-fontconfig.md

 4. [Install Windows Chinese Fonts](http://www.fangxiang.tk/2015/02/03/TeXLive-2014-Ubuntu-Installation/)

 # Fontconfig Customization - infinality

+> It's better to enable `infinality` USE globally in */etc/portage/make.conf*.

 1. _#_ echo "media-libs/freetype adobe-cff infinality" > /etc/portage/package.use/freetype

-    It seems that `adobe-cff` is enabled by default.
+    It seems that `adobe-cff` is enabled by the profile.
 2. _#_ emerge -av media-libs/freetype, reinstall freetype to take advantage of `adobe-cff` and `infinality`.

     It will draw in another two packages `fontconfig-infinality` and `eselect-infinality`.
 If not, emerge them manually.